Gold teeth: Current use

-In many regions of the world, including some parts of Eastern Europe, Central Asia, and the Caucasus Regions, gold teeth are also worn as a status symbol.
+Gold teeth are worn as a status symbol in many regions of the post-Soviet Union including Russia, the Caucasus (Chechnya, Ingushetia, and Dagestan), and Central Asia (Kazakhstan, Uzbekistan, Turkmenistan, and Kyrgyzstan).
 They are considered a symbol of wealth and sometimes installed in the place of healthy teeth or as crowns over filed-down healthy teeth.

-The average weight of dental teeth is 3.5 grams and they are usually made from 18 karat gold.
+Gold teeth are also a common war trophy and war crime in many modern conflicts including the Second Chechen War and the Russo-Ukrainian War.
+For example, during the Novye Aldi massacre, golden teeth were pulled out of Chechen victims’ mouths.
+Likewise, during the Russo-Ukrainian War, golden teeth were supposedly extracted from Ukrainian prisoners' mouths by Russian forces near Pisky-Radkivski.
+A box full of golden tooth caps was discovered by Ukrainian troops when the village was recaptured.

 Grills

 Grills, false tooth covers made of metal, have become a popular hip hop fashion in the United States since the 1980s in New York City.
 In the early 2000s, grills were again popularized in hip hop videos by Nelly, Three 6 Mafia, Lil Wayne, Ludacris, Paul Wall, and other rappers from the southern U.S. Gold grills are still being sported by rappers today and even include diamonds of various colors.
 Grills were also worn by Miley Cyrus, Beyoncé, and Madonna.
 While some rap musicians have had their gold teeth permanently attached to existing teeth, most people who purchase them for aesthetic purposes opt for removable gold teeth caps.
 In 2005, Nelly released the rap single "Grillz" which promotes the dental procedure.